warren/perdicis-notes/content/True Food Kitchen.md

 #publish
 _Part of a series on [[The best burger in the bay area]]._

 This burger started it all.
-I first ate here 2021-05-27 and it planted the seed of an idea to create a Bay Area burger tier list.
+I first ate here 2021-05-27 and it planted the seed of an idea to curate a Bay Area burger tier list.
 How fitting I should return here _for my first and only 10/10 rating.

 The only downside of this burger is that the restaurant is located in Palo Alto, not SF.
 But I'm still putting it in my [[Attractions in San Francisco]] list.